gradle/gradle/design-docs/model-rules-dsl.md

 ## Story: DSL rule configures children of a `@Managed` type

 - Allow deferred configuration of any property of any non-scalar type of a `@Managed` type, by mixing in configuration methods that accept a Groovy closure.
 - When used from Groovy, these methods attach the closure as a rule action.
 - When used from the model DSL, these methods define a nested rule.
 - Allow configuration for a nested structure to take configuration for a sibling as input.
 - Allow arbitrary code to conditionally configure a nested target.
 - TBD: Apply to properties of non-managed software model types and views, and remove ad-hoc configure methods.
-- TBD: Apply only to mutable views.
+- TBD: Apply only to mutable views?

 For example: